jflores147/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+Perhaps the styling can be fixed up.

 ## Video Walkthrough